herringtonj/wordpress-gpt/readme.md

 Streamlined Blogging with OpenAI and WordPress.
 Wordpress GPT integrates OpenAI's GPT-3.5 Turbo with WordPress to auto-generate and publish blog posts.
 Using AI, it creates articles from your title and pairs them with images from Unsplash for a complete blogging experience.

-## Reflections

-This project was a deep dive into Python, web scraping, and automation.
-Along the way, I learned there are many ways to approach these challenges, especially with web scraping.
-Though I chose certain paths for learning, I'm aware there are more efficient methods out there.

 ## Prerequisites